P3Ambiental/docs/guides_and_standards/design.md

 # Graphics

 * We should minimise the use of graphic elements in the app.
 Obviously, items such as logos will need to be a graphic.
 Where possible use fonts as indicated below.
-For icons, we will be using font awesome and for all other graphics please use CSS, XML, Html.
+For icons, we will be using font awesome and for all other graphics please use CSS, XML, HTML.

 # Fonts